Dominykas97/Typescript-users-api/README.md

 | /users/:id | Get    | None | Returns a User with matching unique identifier |
 | /users/:id | Delete | None |Removes a User (of any type) |

+To install, in terminal run: `npm install`

 To compile TypeScript to JavaScript, in terminal run: `tsc`

 To run the application, in terminal run: `npm run start`.
 The api will be accessible on `localhost:3000/users`

+There is `mysql` branch which stores data in mysql database.